snowplow/snowplow-s3-loader/README.md

 ## Copyright and license

-Copyright 2014-2015 Snowplow Analytics Ltd.
+Kinesis S3 is copyright 2014-2015 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.